huiminzeng/Fed-MP/README.md

 For our running environment see requirements.txt

 ## Datasets
 - The datasets used in our work are all publicly available.
-They could be found and download from their official websites.
-After downloading, change the `--data_dir` argument in `train.py` and `eval.py`.
+They could be found and downloaded from their official websites.
+After downloading, change the `--data_dir` argument in `train.py` and `eval.py` to your own paths.

 - Example folder structure
 ```